jamesxuoi/projects/README.md

 # Welcome to James' Projects Repository
 Hello, my name is [James Xuoi](https://www.linkedin.com/in/james-xuoi/).
-I'm recently a Data Analyst @ ANZ and currently upskilling to take my career into the level, which is to become a Data Scientist.
+I'm recently a Data Analyst @ ANZ and currently upskilling to take my career into the next level, which is to become a Data Scientist.

 ## Repository's Description
 This public repository is mainly used to store my most recent Data Science projects from work including internship, volunteering works as well as Hackathon projects.